Lost Creek Sagehopper

 Lost Creek Credo x Rocky Mountain Dazzle

 Sage entered our breeding program on probation due to multiple concerns — so many, in fact, that we would typically NOT breed a llama with so many "question marks".
 However, the rest of her "package" was much, much too close to what we are breeding for (and the Classic llama gene pool increasingly too bottlenecked) to take her out of production outright.
-Now that we've been able to evaluate Sage's maternal traits and an offspring's disposition, we are extremely glad that we did not sell Sage as a nonbreeder.
-With the addition of multiple unrelated stud prospects to pair her with, Sage is definitely a valued "keeper" in our breeding herd, and the sole representative of Dazzle's genes.
+After evaluating Sage's maternal traits, we were glad that we did not sell Sage as a nonbreeder.

 Sage's coat is very reminiscent of sagebrush — grey-brown and coarse — and of the wide open spaces of the Great Basin sagebrush country.
 There was no such thing as a "sagehopper" ... until now.
 Sagehopper is active, not planted in place!
 And, to paraphrase, young Sagehopper also had much to learn.